bri3d/VW_Flash/docs/windows.md

 <img src="windows_images/folders.png" width="700" alt="Screenshot of folder" />

 First, you need a specific file that VW_Flash will use to unlock your ECU.
 Please don't get clever and download a different file for this part of the process.
-Just use the specified file for the Unlock process:
+Just use the specified, stock, unmodified file from the VW Flashdaten for the Unlock process:

 * If your Boot Loader Identification said SC8, you need `FL_8V0906259H__0001.frf`.
 * If your Boot Loader Identification said SCG, you need `FL_5G0906259Q__0005.frf`